 Our capital expenditures were incurred primarily to enhance our supply chain and manufacturing capabilities in various geographies and to support new customer programs.
 During the first quarter of 2010, we completed the acquisition of Invec.
-We also received cash proceeds from the sale of surplus assets.

 Cash used in financing activities: